martinphellwig/ts_data/site/articles/risk_assessment.rst

 Contributing Factors
 --------------------
-Although it is financial unsound to prepare for all historical (since records began) extreme weather events, it has been indicated that the current preparation levels are not sufficient for the frequency in which weather extremes are occurring.
+Although for regional and national governments it is financial unsound to prepare on a level as set by historical (since records began) extreme weather events, it has been indicated that the current preparation levels are not sufficient for the frequency in which weather extremes are occurring.

 Climate change is by the vast majority of researchers in that field classified as a proven and undeniable fact, the level on which this affects the frequency of extreme weather events is still debatable.
 Though there is a notable increase in the frequency since the last 40 years.
-For more information please see the tabulation [3]_, this is a summation which in itself has references to commonly acceptable creditable sources.
+For more information please see the tabulation [3]_, which is a summation which in itself has references to commonly acceptable creditable sources.

 Speculation on why current preparation levels are under-performing: